Brian Schaefering

-Brian Schaefering (born August 20, 1983) is a former American football defensive end for the Cleveland Browns, New York Jets and Dallas Cowboys.
-He played college football at Lindenwood Lions and for the Illinois Fighting Illini.
+Brian Schaefering (born August 20, 1983) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Cleveland Browns and Dallas Cowboys.
+He played college football for the Illinois Fighting Illini and Lindenwood Lions.

-Early years
+Early life

 Schaefering earned three football varsity letters at Hazelwood East High School in St. Louis and was also First-team All-State, two-time First-team All-Suburban North and first-team North District selection and Two-time All-Conference selection.

 He had seven quarterback sacks, 130 tackles and two interceptions as a senior.
 He posted 60 tackles and six blocked punts as a junior and served as the team's punter.
 He also earned letters in track.

 College career

 Schaefering started his college football career with the Illinois Fighting Illini.
 In 2001, he played the final nine games of the season along the defensive line as a true freshman and finished the season with eight tackles and one sack.

 In 2002, he played in all 12 games, earning two starts and finished the season with a team third best of four sacks and a team fifth best with five tackles-for-loss (TFL).
 He registered 34 tackles on the season.
 During the 2003 season, he took a medical redshirted due to a shoulder injury.
 He appeared in 8 games for Illinois in 2004 totaling 19 tackles, one sack and two forced fumbles.

 He did not play in 2005 and 2006 while sitting out during his school transfer.
 Schaefering played at Lindenwood University in St. Charles, Missouri for his senior year in 2007, after transferring from the Fighting Illini.
 He led the team with 7.5 sacks and also recorded 37 tackles, including 19 solo tackles, 9.5 TFL, one recovered fumble and one blocked kick during 2007, while helping Lindenwood to the NAIA National Football Championship series.